Early modern Britain: Protestant Reformation

 In 1559 John Knox returned from ministering in Geneva to lead the Calvinist reformation in Scotland.

 During the 16th century, Scotland underwent a Protestant Reformation.
 In the earlier part of the century, the teachings of first Martin Luther and then John Calvin began to influence Scotland.
 The execution of a number of Protestant preachers, most notably the Lutheran influenced Patrick Hamilton in 1528 and later the proto-Calvinist George Wishart in 1546 who was burnt at the stake in St. Andrews by Cardinal Beaton for heresy, did nothing to stem the growth of these ideas.
 Beaton was assassinated shortly after the execution of George Wishart.

 The eventual Reformation of the Scottish Church followed a brief civil war in 1559–60, in which English intervention at the siege of Leith on the Protestant side was decisive.
 A Reformed confession of faith was adopted by Parliament in 1560, while the young Mary, Queen of Scots, was still in France.
 The most influential figure was John Knox, who had been a disciple of both John Calvin and George Wishart.
 Roman Catholicism was not eliminated, and remained strong particularly in parts of the highlands.

 The Reformation remained somewhat precarious through the reign of Queen Mary, who remained Roman Catholic but tolerated Protestantism.
-Following her deposition in 1567, her infant son James VI was raised as a Protestant.
+Following her deposition in 1567, her infant son James VI was crowned at Stirling and raised as a Protestant.
 In 1603, following the death of the childless Queen Elizabeth I, the crown of England passed to James.
 He took the title James I of England and James VI of Scotland, thus unifying these two countries under his personal rule.
 For a time, this remained the only political connection between two independent nations, but it foreshadowed the eventual 1707 union of Scotland and England under the banner of the Great Britain.